zmess24/personal-website-nextjs/src/posts/transfer-learning-pytorch.md

 Transfer learning is particularly useful when dealing with tasks that share similarities with the problem the pre-trained model was originally designed for.
 In our case, since we're working with image classification (specifcally face detection), we can leverage a model that has been pre-trained on a large dataset of curated images, such as [VGGFace2](https://paperswithcode.com/dataset/vggface2-1).

 Without futher ado, let's get right into it!
+And if you'd like to follow along, [here is the Google Colab notebook](https://github.com/zmess24/personal-website-nextjs/blob/main/src/drafts/transfer-learning-pytorch.ipynb).

 ### Library Imports and Setting Device Agnostic Code